Kathlyn R Kao

 1015 Lausanne

-Kathlyn Kao is a doctoral student at the RIOT, EPFL ENAC-IA.
+Kathlyn Kao is a doctoral fellow at RIOT, EPFL ENAC-IA, where she was previously a scientific assistant for three years.
 Her work focuses on questions of immeasurability and intangibility within regimes of land ownership and environmental law, specifically pertaining to migrant communities.

 As a researcher, she has worked for the Harvard Bloomberg City Leadership Initiative, Frances Loeb Library Building for Tomorrow Project, the Harvard First Generation Initiative, and the World Bank & IFC Building Index Pilot Program.
 Her thesis, "In the Capital of Absence, I am Longing for___," supported by the Harvard Joint Center for Housing Studies, focuses on the spatial remittance economy of overseas Filipina domestic workers.
 Her work has been featured in Harvard Urban Review, Room One Thousand, and Pairs.
 She has given talks at institutions including Bauhaus-Universität Weimar University, ABK Stuttgart, and ARQ Technológico de Monterrey.

 Kathlyn is a registered architect in New York, USA.
+She began her undergraduate studies in Architectural Engineering with a Visual Arts minor before completing her degree in Architecture.
 She holds an M.Arch from Harvard and a B.Arch from Cal Poly, San Luis Obispo.

 Education